-Seller’s Advantage is a well-established cash home buyer.
-Founded in 2015, it has purchased hundreds of homes in Southern California and Los Angeles and also says that it operates in major metropolitan areas nationwide.[1]
-Headquartered in California, it’s a popular choice for homeowners in the Golden State.[2]
+Seller’s Advantage is a well-established cash home buyer that has purchased hundreds of homes in Southern California.[1]
+Headquartered in Irvine, California, it’s a popular choice for home sellers in the Golden State.

 The company promotes a simple, transparent process that lets homeowners skip repairs, open houses, and realtor commissions.
 It can close in as little as seven days — a major advantage if you need to move quickly or sell a property that might struggle on the open market.